 These financial statements are presented in the Polish złoty ("PLN") and all values, unless specified otherwise, are given in thousands of PLN.
 The functional currency of Asseco Business Solution S.A. is also the Polish złoty.
-Possible differences in the total amounts of up to PLN 1 thousand result from the accepted roundings.
+Possible differences in the total amount of up to PLN 1 thousand result from adopted roundings.